 University of Manchester, Sustainable Consumption Institute, United Kingdom

-Dr. Josephine Mylan works at the Sustainable Consumption Institute at the University of Manchester, engaging with questions related to Sustainable Consumption and Production, Sustainability Transitions and Eco-Innovation.
-Her work is guided by an interest in how everyday life and ‘normality’ changes to become more (or less) resource intensive.
-Conceptually, she draws on insights from the sociology of innovation, practice theory, economic sociology, business studies, and institutional theory.
-Empirical areas of research include lighting, laundry, and agro-food (including studies on meat, milk, bread, orange juice).
+Dr. Jo Mylan works at the Sustainable Consumption Institute at the University of Manchester, engaging with questions related to Sustainable Consumption and Production, Sustainability Transitions and Eco-Innovation.
+Her work is guided by an interest in how everyday life and ‘normality’ changes to become less (or more) resource intensive.
+Conceptually, she draws insight from the sociology of innovation, social practice theory, economic sociology, and business studies.
+Much of her emprical research has been in the area of food production and consumption, using in-depth case study to explore multiple sources and dynamics of (sustainble) change.
 Her inter-disciplinary orientation is visible in her publications which span a wide range of journals including Global Environmental Change; Research Policy; Journal of Cleaner Production; Organization & Environment; Technology Analysis & Strategic Management; Sociology.